 Note: Students may apply for admission to department programs twice.

-Design majors are encouraged to apply for Department Talent Awards and other scholarships.
+Design majors are encouraged to apply for Department scholarships.
 Go to https://designdept.byu.edu/department-scholarships for funding information and application deadlines.

 Design Education Licensure

-Design majors can add teaching licensure to their degree through the Art Education Licensure Program.
+Design majors can add an Art Education teaching license to their degree.
 This program prepares students with a design background to teach art and design in K-12 classrooms.
-The program includes 36 credits of coursework, with a semester of student teaching as the capstone project.
+The program includes 36 credits of coursework, including a semester of student teaching as the capstone project.
 To join the program, students must enroll in and successfully pass ARTED 276 (Introduction to K-12 Art and Design Education: Studio Methods, Media, and Explorations of teaching).